mirayonelahi/react_bootcamp/react-advanced/README.md

 - whenever any uffeffect closes it runs clean upfunction
 - when we have conditional rendering where multiple conponents will be there and handling showing/hiding . we will need to handle all the memory leak or unnecessary rendering using clean up function
 - now lets fetch some data.
+- some issue using assync/await inside useEffect dirrectly .
+- as assync/await returns a promise
+- so we create a seperate function for that
 -

 1. Tours